 This policy is designed to ensure that all field school participants feel comfortable speaking up when they see or suspect illegal or unethical conduct without fear of retaliation.
 It is also intended to encourage all field school participants to cooperate with the IFR in the internal investigation of any matter by providing honest, truthful and complete information without fear of retaliation.

 The IFR prohibits field school participants from being retaliated against even if their complaints are proven unfounded by an investigation, unless the participant knowingly made a false allegation, provided false or misleading information in the course of an investigation, or otherwise acted in bad faith.
 Field School participants have an obligation to participate in good faith in any internal investigation of retaliation.
+Field School participants who in good faith make a complaint or participate in an investigation or proceeding under this policy remain subject to the same standards of performance and conduct as other participants.
+The IFR takes all complaints of retaliation very seriously.
+All such complaints will be reviewed promptly and, where appropriate, investigated.

 REPORTING VIOLATIONS